Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Air Transport

-No U.S. air carriers fly to Pakistan; however, there are several connecting flights from Dubai, Abu Dhabi, Doha, Istanbul, and European and Asian cities to many Pakistani cities, including Karachi, Lahore, Islamabad, Sialkot, Faisalabad, Multan, and Peshawar.
-Other than PIA, Etihad, Emirates, Turkish Airlines, Qatar Airways and British Airways (service to start in 2019) provide convenient connections to New York, Chicago, Houston and Washington, DC via Abu Dhabi, Dubai, Istanbul, London, and Doha.
-PIA offers the largest network of domestic and international destinations.
-In addition to PIA, there are three private airlines - Airblue, Air Sial and the Serene Air, providing service to all major cities.
+No U.S. air carriers fly to Pakistan; however, there are several connecting flights from Dubai, Abu Dhabi, Doha, Istanbul, London, and Asian cities to many Pakistani cities, including Karachi, Lahore, Islamabad, Sialkot, Faisalabad, Multan, and Peshawar.
+Other than Pakistan International Airlines (PIA), Etihad, Emirates, Turkish Airlines, Qatar Airways, and British Airways provide convenient connections to New York, Chicago, Houston, and Washington, D.C. via Abu Dhabi, Dubai, Istanbul, London, and Doha.
+PIA offers the largest network of domestic destinations.
+In addition to PIA, there are three private airlines - Airblue, Air Sial, Fly Jinnah, and Serene Air, providing service to all major cities.
 There are also private air charter services including Princely Jets.

-PIA, Airblue, Serene Air, and Air Sial offer online reservation services.
-Travelers on these four carriers can now make reservations and obtain e-tickets through the Internet.
+Travelers on these carriers can now make reservations and obtain e-tickets through the Internet.
 The relevant websites are as follows:

 Pakistan International Airlines